 Anak Krakatau is the small still active core of the massive Krakatau volcano which erupted in 1883 creating a tsunami which killed over 36,000 people on the coasts of Java and Sumatra.
 Anak Krakatau only emerged above the sea in 1930.

 There were severe eruptions in 1952 and 1957 which are said to have sterilized the island of all plant life so the vegetation on Anak Krakau was approx. 58 years old in 2015 when this photo was taken.
 The spit at the bottom of the photo is known as the East Foreland and the fig population has been well documented.
 In 1985 the first figs to appear F. septica and F. fulva started fruiting and by 1992 the fig population also included F. ampelas, F. nervosa, F. hispida, F. variegata and F. fistulosa.
-Note that all but 2 of the 7 species (F. ampelas and F. nervosa) are primarily bat dispersed.
+Note that all but one of the 7 species (F. ampelas) are primarily bat dispersed.

 Note the tiny tourist boats next to the beach on the lower left.
 If you are staying in Jakarta it is possible to visit Anak Krakatau on a (long) day trip.
 Google Maps

 Update May 2020: Since this article was written in 2019 further eruptions on Anak Krakatau have wiped all vegetation from the island.
 See this article about Ficus nervosa growing on the nearby island of Peucang.